Lecrapouille/gdcef/addons/gdcef/README.md

   Godot-cpp binding, the CEF tarball, compile CEF, compile the primary and secondary CEF process, and create the CEF artifacts.

-*Note:* We are using C++17, but we are not using fancy C++ features, we just to use the 17 because we need `filesystem`.
+*Note:* We are using C++17, but we are not using fancy C++ features, we just use C++17 because we need `filesystem`.

 ## Documentation

-We give some documents to help you understanding guts of this project:
+We also provide some documents to help you understanding the nuts and bolts of this project:

-- The details design is given in this [document](doc/detailsdesign.md).
-This document will explain to you the reason of the tree organization, how gdcef are compiled, why you need a secondary process, ...
+- The design details are given in this [document](doc/detailsdesign.md).
+This will explain to you the reason of the tree organization, how gdcef is compiled, why you need a secondary process, ...

 - The software architecture is given in this